patterns-ai-core/langchainrb/README.md

 assistant = Langchain::Assistant.new(
   llm: llm,
   thread: thread,
-  name: "Meteorologist",
-  instructions: "You are a helpful assistant that is able to pull the weather for any location",
+  instructions: "You are a Meteorologist Assistant that is able to pull the weather for any location",
   tools: [
     Langchain::Tool::GoogleSearch.new(api_key: ENV["SERPAPI_API_KEY"])
   ]